 Box has a similarly robust set of admin tools across its products.
 Managers can download detailed audit reports, manage usage and permissions, even on mobile, and control corporate content.

-To strengthen compliance, Dropbox has made sure that its enterprise product is in line with governance standards and regulations.
-This has traditionally been a strength of Box, but now both comply with the likes of HIPAA/HITECH, ISO 27001, ISO 27018, SOC 1 and 2, PCI DSS, US-EU & Swiss Safe Harbor, and are Cloud Security Alliance members.
+In terms of compliance Dropbox has made sure that its enterprise product is in line with governance standards and regulations.
+This has traditionally been a strength of Box, but now both companies comply with the likes of HIPAA/HITECH, ISO 27001, ISO 27018, SOC 1 and 2, PCI DSS, US-EU & Swiss Safe Harbor, and are Cloud Security Alliance members.

-Both business products are priced similarly: Box at £11 per user per month and Dropbox is £10 for the standard tier and £15 for advanced, which includes admin, audit, and integration features.
-Both enterprise tiers are priced on a bespoke basis.
+Both business products are priced similarly, Box at £12 per user per month and Dropbox is £10 per user per month for the basic level and £15 for unlimited storage and advanced admin controls.
+Both enterprise products are priced on a bespoke basis.

 Case study - Jim Lindsay, Integration Specialist for Faber & Faber

-Freelance systems technician Jim Lindsay was tasked by historic publishing house Faber & Faber to move the organisation into the cloud and start employees using online tools to collaborate on documents, no mean feat.
+Freelance systems technician Jim Lindsay was tasked by historic publishing house Faber & Faber to move the organisation into the cloud and start employees using online tools to collaborate on documents in 2015, no mean feat.

-Lindsay approached Box a year ago to discuss rolling the product out for Faber & Faber’s 140 or so employees, explaining: “Dropbox just weren’t very forthcoming.
-Their approach wasn’t very professional.
-They seemed more keen on my signature than meeting my needs as a project manager,” says Lindsay.
+Lindsay approached Box a year before to discuss rolling the product out for Faber & Faber's 140 or so employees, explaining: "Dropbox just weren't very forthcoming.
+Their approach wasn't very professional.
+They seemed more keen on my signature than meeting my needs as a project manager," he said.

 There were employees that wanted to carry on using Dropbox though.
-“Around 70% of employees had Dropbox accounts already but now “the creative teams have taken to [Box] fantastically,” Lindsay says.
+"Around 70 percent of employees had Dropbox accounts already but now "the creative teams have taken to [Box] fantastically," Lindsay said.

 Case study - Dominic Shine, CIO at News Corp

-Alternatively, Dominic Shine felt a transition to Dropbox would be smoother than trying to educate News Corp’s 25,000 staff how to use an unfamiliar product.
+Alternatively, Dominic Shine, former CIO at News Corp, felt a transition to Dropbox would be smoother than trying to educate 25,000 members of staff to use an unfamiliar product.

-“The reason we chose Dropbox was because we already had a strong usage of the product amongst our employees,” says Shine.
-“People were brining their personal Dropbox into work.
-We already had 7,000 employees using it, and since rollout we have half the organisation taking it up.”
+"The reason we chose Dropbox was because we already had a strong usage of the product amongst our employees," Shine said.
+"People were bringing their personal Dropbox into work.
+We already had 7,000 employees using it, and since rollout we have half the organisation taking it up."

 Video file sharing has been particularly successful, as Shine cites the example of Wall Street Journal journalists "using Dropbox as their entire solution for creating video in the field, sharing, commenting, previewing, editing and storing the final cut there.”